- What's On?

 - Your Visit

 - About Us

-Scene Four: Growing Pains 2000-2010
+Scene Four: Growing Pains 2000-2020

-The only viable option was to sell all or part of the land and use the significant proceeds to build, buy, refurbish, lease or rent a new home on a new location.
+The only viable option appeared to be to sell all or part of the land and use the significant proceeds to build, buy, refurbish, lease or rent a new home on a new location.
 And so a decade of searching, frustration and dead-ends began.
 I have lost count of the number of options explored which we discounted or could not make work for us.
 Meanwhile, all but essential maintenance was carried out on the existing theatre as we expected to move at any minute, so the deterioration continued.

 In preparation for the potential move, and the need to apply for loans and grants, the Theatre became a company limited by guarantee and a registered charity, overseen by trustees and a management committee, all of whom are unpaid volunteers.
 However, the financial crisis of 2008 was the final straw that dramatically reduced the value of the land.
 And so a decision was taken to refurbish, extend and improve the existing building where possible and a programme of works was initiated.
 This resulted in a new roof, complete rewiring, upgraded central heating, new youth changing rooms as well as a gantry for sound and light systems.
 Once the remedial work was complete, we turned our attention to extending the theatre with a new foyer to contain additional toilets, accessible entrance, disabled facilities and a youth workshop room.
 These improvements have cost nearly £200,000 and are thanks to the generosity of our members, audience and local organisations.